Innovation and Advocacy

 3. The Canadian Nurses Association publication guides nurses in the art of whistleblowing.
 How can whistleblowing become a form of advocacy?
 Give examples.

-4. In small groups create a chart, table or model to illustrate a how you would plan an innovative advocacy program to address a selected current “hot” health or social issue that requires immediate change (can be local, provincial, national, international).
+4. n small groups create a chart, table or model to illustrate a how you would plan an innovative advocacy program to address a selected current "hot" health or social issue that requires immediate change (can be local, provincial, national, international).
 How would you disseminate or diffuse this innovation to the public?
 To government or other pertinent authority bodies?
 Share your work with the class.

 In Reflection